cyotek/Cyotek.Windows.Forms.ColorPicker/README.md

 This form puts together the previous controls in a ready to use dialog.

+Custom colours are supported via the `CustomColors` property, and users can also load or save external palette files into these.
+You can use the `ShowLoad` and `ShowSave` properties to enable or disable this, and the `CustomColorsLoading` and `CustomColorsSaving`events to override the built-in behaviour and provide your own logic.

 ### ColorEditorManager

 This is a non-GUI component that you can drop onto a form, and